LoopFiftyFour/JS-Connector/README.md

 3. run `npm run dev` to start the webserver, open up http://localhost:3001/#search and try out the basic features

+### Pull requests

+Before creating a pull request:
+- commit your changes
-Before merging a branch, create a commit that updates the package's version number in `package.json`.
+- update the package's version number in `package.json`
-Also, update the version in `package-lock.json`, either manually or through NPM (e.g. `npm i`).
-The build pipeline is set up to automatically copy the version number from `package.json` into the bundled JS output.
+- run `npm run sync-version`
+  - This synchronises the versions in `package.json`, `package-lock.json` and `core.js`.
+- commit the version related changes with the new version number as the commit message, e.g. `1.14`.
+- push to remote and open pull request

+Committing version related changes separately from implementation makes it easier to cherry-pick specific changes.
+Also, spotting version increments in the git history is much quicker.

 ### Build